 - Motivate the connection between the phase space density and entropy.
-When is a gas degenerate and why is the ICM very far from this? - To describe accretion onto a galaxy cluster, we put ourselves into the post-shock rest system why? - Derive each of the governing equations (3.140) to (3.143). - Derive the entropy generated at the cluster accretion shock in dimensional and dimensionless form, Eqns.
+When is a gas degenerate and why is the ICM very far from this? - To describe accretion onto a galaxy cluster, we put ourselves into the post-shock rest system - why? - Derive each of the governing equations (3.140) to (3.143).
+You can start with the Rankine-Hugoniot jump conditions that we derived in Sect.
+3.1.6.4. - Derive the entropy generated at the cluster accretion shock in dimensional and dimensionless form, Eqns.
 (3.147) and (3.152). - What happens to the cluster entropy profile for lumpy accretion?